artsy/hokusai/README.md

 ### Setting up an existing project

-* `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production yml files alongside it, adds a Dockerfile to the current directory, and creates a project ECR repo.
+* `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production YAML files alongside it, adds a Dockerfile to the current directory, and creates a project ECR repo.

 Required options:
   - `--aws-account-id`: Your AWS account ID - can be found in your AWS account console.